angular/angular/aio/content/guide/component-overview.md

     region="decorator">
 </code-example>

-To select the styles within the component, add a `styles` property to the `@Component` decorator that contains the styles you want to use.
+To declare the styles within the component, add a `styles` property to the `@Component` decorator that contains the styles you want to use.

 <code-example
     path="component-overview/src/app/component-overview/component-overview.component.3.ts"